+'''

 http://<hostname:port>/photoAlbum

+'''

 When first invoked, the application displays any images that are currently stored in the album.
 By default, the photo album is empty when first installed.
-To upload a new photo, click Upload new photo.
-Enter a description of the photo, the location where the photo was taken, and the name of the image file or browse to its directory location, then click Upload new photo.
-The contents of the photo album are then displayed along with a picture of the new photo.
-Click the thumbnail image to view the full-sized version of the photo.
+To upload a new photograph, click Upload new photo.
+Enter a description of the photograph, the location where the photograph was taken, and the name of the image file or browse to its directory location, then click Upload new photo.
+The contents of the photo album are then displayed along with a picture of the new photograph.
+Click the thumbnail image to view the full-size version of the photograph.

 When the photo album application displays the text view image instead of its thumbnail image, the image format that was uploaded was not recognized by interMedia.
-Click view image to display the full-sized image.
+Click view image to display the full-size image.

-You can now begin to load your photo album application with your favorite photos.
+You can now begin to load your photo album application with your favorite photographs.

-3.1.4.2 Description of the ASP/VBScript Photo Album Application viewAlbum.asp
+3.2.3.2 Description of the ASP/VBScript Photo Album Application viewAlbum.asp